MaayanPeleg/sre-orderbook-report/Pipelines/script.md

 - These steps include building, testing and deploying the code
 - This is done by using various tools in order to build our pipeline -
 - So usually we first commit out changes to a source code management system
-- Then we use a pipeline tool to receive these changes, there a number of tools we can use for this, some of them are:
+- Then we use a pipeline tool, for example Jenkins, to receive these changes,
-  - Jenkins - a popular open source automation server that can be used for pipelines
-  - Gitlab CI/CD - web based way to simply create and manage pipelines
-  - CircleCi - a cloud based platform used for pipelines and there are many other tools that can be used.
 - This pipeline tool will then build the code and run the tests, if these tests pass then the changes will be deployed

 Benefits of Pipelines: